sulpub/linux_informations/README.md

 # linux_informations
-List of linux commands
+List of linux commands use the wiki for informations

-For filtrering the authentification log:

-//see the last 20 lines of the files tail -n 20 /var/log/messages